MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/flow.rst

   This TCAM limit can be mitigated via Flow library that manages these flows, making decisions on when to install and age out a flow from the hardware.

-* This flow library could be instrumental in fulfilling the requirement of managing up to 1 million flows through software ACL tables or EM(exact match) hash tables.
+* This flow library can be used to manage millions of flows using hardware-accelerated exact match tables via CPT engines, or through software ACL tables.

 Flow Rule